-The Department of Agriculture and Water Resources develops and implements policies and programmes to ensure Australia’s agricultural, fisheries, food and forestry industries remain competitive, profitable and sustainable.
-We also support the sustainable and productive management and use of rivers and water resources.
+The Department of Agriculture and Water Resources develops and implements policies and programs to ensure Australia’s agricultural, fisheries, food and forestry industries remain competitive, profitable and sustainable, and supports the sustainable and productive management and use of rivers and water resources.
 We have staff working all across Australia and around the world in offices, airports, mail centres, shipping ports, laboratories and abattoirs.
 We are located in regional centres, rural communities and capital cities.

 To be eligible for a graduate entry level position with the department you must be an Australian Citizen.
 The online application form, including opening and closing dates, can be accessed here for Graduate Programs and here for Career Opportunities.
 Aboriginal and Torres Strait Islander people and people with disability are encouraged to apply.